santana-jay/smart-journal/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Features

+This project uses the following features:
+AI generated content using [GPT-3](https://openai.com/blog/openai-api/), [OpenAI](https://openai.com/)'s new API for accessing new AI models developed by OpenAI.

+## How to use

+To use this project, you need to have an OpenAI account and an API key.
+You can sign up for an account [here](https://beta.openai.com/).
+Once you have an account, you can get an API key [here](https://beta.openai.com/account/api-keys).

 ## Learn More

 To learn more about Next.js, take a look at the following resources: